Transcendence is True Therapy – Osho

 Many of Osho’s books are available in the U.S. online from Amazon.com and Viha Osho Book Distributors.
 In India they are available from Amazon.in and Oshoworld.com.

-Release Those Devils – Osho
+Release Those Devils and Godliness is Within Your Reach – Osho

 You said the other day to ignore negative mind contents and not give energy to them.
 I find it difficult to stay on the razor’s edge of ignoring without falling into suppressing and thus putting things back into the unconscious.
 Can you please tell me how to discriminate between these two?